3elk/gashIP/README.md

-gashIP is a .bat script that geolocates any IP given in seconds without any external apps necessary!
+gashIP is an Open-Source Batchile script that geolocates any IP given in seconds without any external apps necessary!

 ## Commands: